faust64/highwaytohell/README.md

    service would be started.
 Upgrading packages, services would be reloaded.
- * having a running Cassandra & Redis setup, and installed service profile configuration (`/var/lib/highwaytohell/.profile`, see setup instructions), you may start several workers, depending on the features you want to run.
+ * having a running Cassandra & Redis setup, and installed service profile configuration (`/var/lib/highwaytohell/.profile`, see setup instructions), you may start several workers, depending on the features you want to run
  * starting the refreshZones worker, you would be able to generate NSD or BIND configurations & corresponding zones files.
 Note before doing so, you would have to start a `hwth-watchmark` service in charge of reloading your nameserver configuration - as root, while NodeJS user can't.
- * starting the checkHealth worker, you would be able to run health checks that may eventually be used as conditions, generating your DNS zones
+ * starting the checkHealth worker, you would be able to run health checks that may eventually be used as conditions generating your DNS zones or scheduling notifications
- * starting the outboundNotifier worker, you should be able to configure POST/GET/email/SMS notifications based on your health check statuses
  * starting the apiGW worker - and configuring some SSL-capable reverse proxy forwarding connections to your lookpack on port 8080, you would have access to a web client declaring domains, records, health checks, creating API tokens for CLI usage (see `samples.d/butters`), enabling 2FA protection via authenticator such as Authy.
+ * starting the outboundNotifier worker, you should be able to configure POST/GET/email/SMS notifications based on your health check statuses, as well as notifications on login and/or failed login accessing our web service

 ### Todolist

  * sharing zones management with third-party accounts (management entities)
  * proper ACL management restricting accesses within a zone (RO mode)
  * notifier (mail/hook/sms?) - outboundNotifier work in progress
- * failed logins should be able to trigger such notifications as well
  * for all queries, refactor the way we ensure user is allowed to proceed
  * handling redis authentication
  * paging (?)